WetenSchaap/personal-website/content/pages/research.md

 This provides fundamental insight into complex self-assembly processes and mechanical response at the micron- and nanoscale for tomorrow’s materials, and elucidate principles that also underlie complex biological structures.

+For posters and presentations from conferences and other places, and get a more up-to-date idea of my work, check [here]({filename}/pages/projects/posters-and-presentations.md).